dpak11/tokeniser/README.md

 # Tokie

-`Tokie` lets you securely transmit cookie data and token from server(NodeJS) to client browser in a compact, self-contained manner.
-To ensure integrity, unique `signature`(digest) is attached along with `obfuscated` cookie or token using your `secretkey`
+`Tokie` lets you securely transmit and share cookie data and token from server(NodeJS) to client and between different parties in a compact, self-contained manner.
+To ensure integrity, unique `signature`(digest) is created using your `secretKey` and attached along with `obfuscated` cookie/token in the `http header`.